-Damages and Compensation in California Truck Accidents
+Damages and Compensation in California Trucking Accidents

 Compensation in a truck related accident can require complex analysis and follow up after the accident.
 Particularly in a truck related accident, it may not be limited to immediate injuries and repairs.
-For these reasons, an experienced truck accident lawyer can make a critical difference in the compensation for property damage and injuries.
+For these reasons, an experienced trucking accident lawyer can make a critical difference in the compensation for property damage and injuries.

 Contact Jacoby & Meyers for more specific information about these potential sources of compensation if you have an accident that involves a truck.

 Immediate compensation.
 If you have been injured, you may receive compensation for the following care that you receive immediately after the accident:

 - Long-term medical costs.